hall-lab/svtools/INSTALL.md

     pip install statsmodels

-Installing `statsmodels` can take a few minutes, but it satisfies the requirement for `numpy`, `pandas`, and `scipy`.
+Installing statsmodels can take a few minutes, but it satisfies the requirement for numpy, pandas, and scipy.

-In our environment we need to specify [`pysam`][10] versions greater than 0.8.1 and less than 0.9.0
+_note:_ on older systems you may need to specify a version of [pysam][10] greater than 0.8.1 and less than 0.9.0
     pip install 'pysam>=0.8.1,<0.9.0'

-Now we can use `pip` to install `svtools` from within the repo.
+Now we can use pip to install `svtools` from within the repo.
 If you are not already in the directory

     cd svtools_test